 Lawyers are often asked why a Financial Statement needs to be completed.
-The short answer is that it is required by the Supreme Court of British Columbia as part of almost every family law proceeding once, and not complying with the Court’s rules comes with potentially very serious repercussions.
+The short answer is that it is required to be completed under the Supreme Court Family Rules as part of almost every family law case.

 The Financial Statement must be served on the other party within 30 days (60 days if the other party lives outside of Canada or the United States of America) after service of the Notice of Family Claim (Rule SCBC 5-1(11)) – this time may be adjusted by a court order.

 If you have been served with a Financial Statement, you have 30 days from the date you were served to file and serve your Financial Statement on the Claimant – party who served the Notice of Family Claim and Financial Statement on you.

 According to SCBC Rule 5-1 a Financial Statement must be prepared and submitted to court if:

 a) a person is seeking to obtain or to change, suspend or terminate an order for child support;

 b) a person is seeking to obtain, review or change, suspend or terminate an order for spousal support;

 c) a person is seeking to obtain or to change, suspend or terminate an order for relief under Part 5 of the Family Law Act which deals with property division;

 d) a person is seeking to set aside or replace the whole or any part of that portion of an agreement that deals with child support;

 e) a person is seeking to review, set aside or replace the whole or any part of that portion of an agreement that deals with spousal support.